cosmos/sdk-tutorials/academy/xl-cosmjs/create-custom.md

 Messages, sub-types of `Msg`, are assembled into transactions that are then sent to Tendermint.
 CosmJS types already include types for [transactions](https://github.com/confio/cosmjs-types/blob/a14662d/src/cosmos/tx/v1beta1/tx.ts#L12-L26).
 These are assembled, signed, and sent by the [`SigningStargateClient`](https://github.com/cosmos/cosmjs/blob/fe34588/packages/stargate/src/signingstargateclient.ts#L276-L294) of CosmJS.

-The `Msg` kind will also need to be added to a registry.
+The `Msg` kind also needs to be added to a registry.
 To facilitate that, you should prepare them in a nested array:

 ```typescript [https://github.com/cosmos/cosmjs/blob/v0.28.3/packages/stargate/src/modules/bank/messages.ts#L4-L7]
 export const bankTypes: ReadonlyArray<[string, GeneratedType]> = [